 Step 1: Plan Your Actions

 Before your day starts, perhaps as part of your morning routine, decide on a few critical, measurable actions.
 The key is to be specific.
-Vague goals like “work on project” are useless because you cannot prove completion.
+Vague goals like “work on project” are useless because you can’t prove completion.

 Step 2: Perform and Log the Evidence